 Dedicated hosting is a powerful form of business web hosting.
 It is mainly used by companies to publish high traffic, custom-built websites, or to run key business applications - like customer database systems.
 However, dedicated hosting is not for everyone

 Dedicated hosting: how it works

-Dedicated hosting gives you access to a whole server, which isn’t shared with anyone else.
-It’s the most flexible form of web hosting, because you get complete control over everything, and the performance of your website won't be governed by others on the same server.
+Dedicated hosting gives you access to a whole server, which isn't shared with anyone else.
+It's the most flexible form of web hosting, because you get complete control over everything, and the performance of your website won't be governed by others on the same server.

 Dedicated hosting is not for all businesses.
 It's very powerful, but this means you need some technical knowledge to set up and use it.
 You can change every setting on the server, you can even wipe it clean and start again - so you need to know what you're doing.

 You can think of dedicated hosting as being the same as having a network server in your office.
 The only real difference is that your server is located in a large data centre, run by your web hosting company.
-And instead of buying your server outright, you rent it.
+And instead of buying your server outright, you rent and pay for it monthly.

-However, just because you can’t see your server doesn’t mean you can’t use it for all the things you’d use a server on your premises for.
+However, just because you can't see your server doesn't mean you can't use it for the kind of tasks normally reserved for an in-house server.
 You simply log in to it over the internet and manage the applications and services it provides your business.
 Dedicated hosting is a versatile, powerful tool, which can become an integral part of your company IT system.

 Dedicated hosting: what's it good for?